vishalsatish/ios-decal-proj4/README.md

-# APP NAME
+# RoomGreat

 ## Authors
 * Vishal Satish

 ## Purpose
-_ is a _ app that allows roommates or family members to easily manage chores and expenditures for their apartment or household.
-With _, arguing over who is supposed to take out the trash tonight or figuring out what bills are left to pay are problems of the past.
+RoomGreat is a management app that allows roommates or family members to easily manage chores and expenditures for their apartment or household.
+Arguing over who is supposed to take out the trash tonight or figuring out what bills are left to pay are only a couple things that will become problems of the past.

 ## Features
 * Create groups for each household/apartment being managed